The benefits of moving over to Direct Debit isn't just for merchants, there's benefits for the customer too!

 Sensitive customer information collected during the GoCardless online authorisation process is encrypted at source and protected within secure firewalls to ensure their security.

-In addition, all payments are covered by the Direct Debit Guarantee.
-This gives customers complete cover for payments made in error or taken fraudulently, making Direct Debit by far the safest payment method for UK consumers to use.
+In addition, all payments are covered by the "Claims" process.
+This gives customers complete cover for payments made in error or taken fraudulently, making Direct Debit by far the safest payment method for consumers to use.

 Using Direct Debit brings plenty of time, admin and cost savings to your business.
 Passing these savings on to the customer, by means of incentives and discounts, can be another way to make it an even more attractive proposition to your end user.